HOME | COACH WEBER'S BIO | COACHING | LETTERS TO THE COACH | LEADVILLE TRAIL 100

 Don't have one?
 Want one?
 You've come to the right place!

-Thinking of the Leadville Trail 100?
+Got your spot in the 2014 Leadville Trail 100?
 New to ultramarathoning?
-Or, maybe you're not so new but Leadville's been getting the best of you?
+Or, maybe you're not so new, but Leadville's been getting the best of you?
 Well, now's the time to take action for 2014 - action versus thinking ... thinking about it doesn't get you anywhere ...
 Leadville requires putting on the shoes NOW and putting in the miles NOW in a manner applicable to the ultimate task ... finishing the LT100 next August.
 You might be wondering if you are you qualified to begin the journey to the Leadville Finish Line?
 My take, if you have run at least a marathon in the 4 hour range or better recently (and could still walk the next day and be a pleasant person), then you can have a legitamate shot, but you must begin the build up of daily, weekly, monthly miles on terrain and at a pace that are applicable to the Leadville Trail 100 NOW (anybody can **start** Leadville ... you don't need me for that ... finishing is a different story).
 Can you wait?
 Sure, if you want to join the 50% +/- that DNF every year.
 I'll put it another way: the time to start is NOW ...
 Spring is too late ... by Spring you must have **FINISHED** a 100 miler ... yes, that's right ... **FINISHED** a 100 miler.
 Leadville is the WORST place (well, one of the worst) to run your first 100.
 Be a 100 mile runner before you toe the line at Leadville ... the earlier the better ... that ups your chance for success exponentially.
 Let's get moving and make things happen.

 You CAN be a Leadville FINISHER in 2014 if you will do the work, master the skills, and gain the experience by training and racing progressively longer and faster and on tougher and tougher terrain.
 That takes time ...
 TRAINING TIME.
 For some it takes years to be ready to cross that LT100 Finish Line; others go from the marathon to 100 miles in one year; others will never do it no matter how long they try ...
 Leadville's not for everyone.
 But the real question is, do you want it bad enough?
 What do you bring to the table?
 Willing to put down 'Born to Run' and start putting in the miles this Fall and Winter?
 Well, then contact me and tell me about yourself.
 Know that I keep my roster small and I **only** coach 100 mile runners or those who aspire to the distance ... no 10 kms, no marathons, no Ironmans, no 'Mud Runs/Spartan Races' etc. Keeping my roster small is easy; frankly, there just aren't that many people who really want Leadville bad enough (more precisely, many 'want' Leadville, but very few 'want' to do the training Leadville demands).
-My job is to sort through the delusional and the 'wannabes' to find those 'diamonds in the rough' who may not be able to do Leadville now, but they will - after enough hard work - do it next August.
+My job is to sort through the delusional and the 'wannabes' to find those 'diamonds in the rough' who may not be able to do Leadville now, but they will - after enough hard work - do it this August.
 You don't need to be wildly talented to finish Leadville - plenty of 'average' folks get it done every year ... but those 'average' people put **everything** they've got to the task and by doing so become extraordinary.
 If you're one of those few people that **really** want Leadville and already understand there is not any magic potion nor trick that I - nor anyone - can provide to make you a Leadville Finisher ... it's all about the training ... lots of training .... then, contact me.
 I love working with smart, dedicated, realistic, hard-working, just-won't-quit male and female athletes.
 It's all I do.
 It's all I want to do.
 Contact me by email and then let's talk.
 I promise not to fluff you up nor try to sell you coaching you don't need or aren't ready for.
 Not my style.

 For the past 25 years, I have prepared runners for success at ultramarathon events around the world.
 I specialize in assisting motivated, disciplined runners to "better their best" whether that means completing one's first ultramarathon or winning a national championship.